JVerhe/heatTopology/readme.md

 Compilation flags can be changed in CMakeLists.txt

+## Running the main.cpp

+- A config file need to be fill in the folder Config_files

+- The format of this config file is in format.txt

 ## Running tests

 - All the tests should be placed in the `/test` directory